jonmumm/actor-kit/examples/remix-actorkit-todo/README.md

    This command starts the Cloudflare Worker, which includes both the Remix application and Actor Kit backend.

-7. Open `http://localhost:8787` in your browser to view the application.
+8. Open `http://localhost:8787` in your browser to view the application.

+Note: The environment variables are accessed through the `context.env` object in the loader functions.
+This allows for secure handling of sensitive information and easy configuration between development and production environments.

 ## 🚀 Deployment